xini/silverstripe-social-share/readme.md

 The module supports the [multisites module] (https://github.com/silverstripe-australia/silverstripe-multisites) and by default adds the config options to the Sites.

-If you want to manage the metadata globally, please add the following settings in your `config.yml`:
+If you want to manage the social links globally, please add the following settings in your `config.yml`:

 ```
-SocialMetaConfigExtension:
+Innoweb\SocialShare\Extensions\ConfigExtension:
   multisites_enable_global_settings: true
 ```